Implicit Diffusion: Efficient Optimization through Stochastic Sampling: THEORETICAL ANALYSIS

 \end{theorem} The proof starts by noting that updates in $\theta$ would follow the gradient flow for $\ell$ if $p_t = \pi^\star(\theta_t)$.
 The deviation to these ideal dynamics can be controlled by the KL divergence of $p_t$ from $\pi^\star(\theta_t)$, which can itself be bounded since updates in~$X_t$ are gradient steps for the KL (see Section~\ref{subsec:examples}).
 Finally, the decay of the ratio of learning rates $\varepsilon_t$ ensures that $\pi^\star(\theta_t)$ is not moving away from $p_t$ too fast due to updates in~$\theta_t$.
-Taking $\varepsilon_t$ small is referred to as a \textit{two-timescale analysis} of gradient flow, a tool already used to tackle non-convex optimization problems in machine learning \citep{heusel2017gans,arbel2022amortized,dagreou2022framework,hong2023two,marion2023}.
+Taking $\varepsilon_t$ small amounts to a \textit{two-timescale approach}, a tool commonly used to tackle non-convex optimization problems in machine learning \citep{heusel2017gans,arbel2022amortized,hong2023two,marion2023}.